What is personal data?

-There are two classes of personal data - "normal" personal data, as shown above and "special categories" of personal data.
-Some information is 'special' and needs more protection due to its sensitivity.
-It's often information you would not want widely known and is very personal to you.
+There are two classes of personal data: "normal" personal data, as shown above, and "special categories" of personal data.
+"Special" data needs more protection due to its sensitivity.
+It is often information you would not want widely known and is very personal to you.
 This is likely to include anything that can reveal your:

 - Religious or philosophical beliefs